Previous Hepatitis Exposure Profile

 Hepatitis B surface antigen (HBsAg) is the first serologic marker appearing in the serum 6 to 16 weeks following hepatitis B virus (HBV) infection.
 In acute cases, HBsAg usually disappears 1 to 2 months after the onset of symptoms.
 Hepatitis B surface antibody (anti-HBs) appears with the resolution of HBV infection after the disappearance of HBsAg.
 Anti-HBs also appears as the immune response following a course of inoculation with the hepatitis B vaccine.

-Anti-HBc appears shortly after the onset of symptoms of HBV infection and may be the only serologic marker remaining years after exposure to hepatitis B.
+Hepatitis B core antibody (anti-HBc) appears shortly after the onset of symptoms of HBV infection and may be the only serologic marker remaining years after exposure to hepatitis B.

-Hepatitis C antibody (anti-HCV) is usually not detectable during the early months following infection, but is almost always detectable by the late convalescent stage of infection.
+Hepatitis C virus antibody (anti-HCV) is usually not detectable during the early months following infection, but is almost always detectable by the late convalescent stage of infection.
 Anti-HCV is not neutralizing and does not provide immunity.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances